rywible/wrela6/docs/design/ast-views-item-index-design.md

 Missing names do not participate in duplicate checking.

+When a compiler driver merges lexer, parser, and item-index diagnostics, it sorts by `source.name`, then span start, span end, and diagnostic code.
+This gives intrinsic diagnostics from the synthetic `<intrinsics>` source a stable position relative to real source files.

 ## Error Handling And Recovery

 This phase must be total over parser output.
 It should return an `ItemIndex`